vippsas/vipps-solutions/vending-machines/qr-direct-to-payment-in-app.md

 sidebar_position: 20
 pagination_next: null
 pagination_prev: null
+draft: true
 ---

 import AUTHORIZEPAYMENT from '../_common/_customer_authorizes_epayment.md' END_METADATA -->

+This should use merchant redirect QR, which is not ready.
+ Currently, the qr goes to our landing page which opens their vipps app.

 # Static QR directing to the app for payment

+💥 Please note: The Merchant Callback QR feature is being implemented, and is not yet available.
+Planned release is Q2 2023. 💥

-This flow uses a static QR code that is posted on the vending machine.
+This flow uses a QR code that is posted on the vending machine.
 The QR directs the user to the payment screen in their Vipps MobilePay app.

 ![QR direct to payment](images/1_qr_direct_to_payment.png)